petersenpeter/CellExplorer/docs/interface/keyboard-shortcuts.md

 - +D : Open sessions in the Buzsaki lab database
 - +A : Load spike data
 - +J : Adjust mono-synaptic connections for selected session
-- +V : Visit the Github wiki
+- +V : Visit the Github documentation